khoury-gsa/khoury-gsa.github.io/index.md

 ### First Help

-There are many problems that pop up again and again in front of a Khoury PhD student.
-KGSA tries to coordinate a wealth of common knowledge collected by many generations of the students.
-We suggest trying the following resources to find answers to your questions:
+If you have a question regarding the PhD program, the following resources usually can help:

 * Official (maintained by Khoury admins): [Khoury PhD Pragrams page on Canvas][notebook-canvas]

-* Crowd-sourced by students: [PhD Hub on Confluence][confluence], [a Google Doc][notebook-gdoc], [KGSA website wiki][our-wiki].
+* Crowd-sourced by students: [PhD Hub on Confluence][confluence], [the Google Doc][notebook-gdoc], [KGSA website wiki][our-wiki].

-If you are more of an “ask-around” person, do not hesitate to post your question on the [Khoury PhDs Slack][khoury-slack] `#everyone` channel, or shoot an email to the Khoury administration mailbox for graduate students' questions [khoury-graduateprograms@northeastern.edu][khoury-grad-mailbox].
+If the question remains, email the Khoury administration:

+* [khoury-graduateprograms@northeastern.edu][khoury-grad-mailbox]

+This goes to Laura Adrien, Kellie Melchin and Amal Ahmed.
+Normally, Laura will take care of it if she is in the office; otherwise the other admins will take it.
-For sensitive or time-critical questions, the Khoury administration suggests pinging Laura Adrien and/or Kellie Melchin via MS Teams.
+For sensitive or time-critical questions, the admins suggest pinging Laura and/or Kellie via MS Teams.

+To solicit common wisdom, post your question on the [Khoury PhDs Slack][khoury-slack] `#everyone` channel.

 [notebook-canvas]: https://northeastern.instructure.com/courses/58310/pages/khoury-phd-programs
 [confluence]: https://wiki.khoury.northeastern.edu/display/phdhub/